-By continuously issuing Shares to its Members, numbering 585 Members as at 31/12/2006, Oikocredit mobilises the capital needed to carry out its mission of development financing through project funding and to finance its Long Term Investment portfolio.
+By continuously issuing Shares to its Members, numbering 600 Members as at 31/12/2008, Oikocredit mobilises the capital needed to carry out its mission of development financing through project funding.

 The Shares are continuously offered to Members.
 There is no realistic estimation on the proceeds of the Share issue and how many Shares will be issued.
 New Shares issued are mentioned in the annual financial statements, and in general not announced separately publicly.
 However, in case of a dramatic increase or decline of new Shares issued, this will be announced in a separate press release.